-As shown on the sections below, the proposed development varies the height control to a portion of the upper level, roof form, lift overrun and shade structures within the rooftop common open space.
+As shown on the sections below, the proposed development varies the height control to a portion of the upper level, roof form and lift overrun.

-This is a function of the flood level requirement, the waste servicing requirements, topography of the site, architectural features of the proposed building and additional amenity provided to the common open space area with a small scale pergola structure.
+This is a function of the flood level requirement, the waste servicing requirements, topography of the site and architectural features of the proposed building.
 The proposal presents the following departures to the height controls: